pmkruyen/dearscholar/app/filestructure.md

 * settings for iOS;
 * settings for Android;

+## icon.png
+A low quality icon of the app for internal use only.

 ## www-folder
 This folder contains the source code of the app.
 ```bash